Thank you for subscribing

 Don’t polarise your buyer

-Artwork may breathe life into a room, but Jenny says choose wisely and steer away from imagery and colours that can be too divisive.
-(More: An artist's guide to investing in art.)
+Artwork may breathe life into a room, but choose wisely and steer away from imagery and colours that can be too divisive.

-Alex finds watercolours have a softening effect on a room, and blues and greens are her go-to as they tend to make people feel calm and relaxed.
+Watercolours can have a softening effect on a room, and blues and greens tend to make people feel calm and relaxed.
 But don’t feel compelled to have something on every wall – it’s okay to leave some of them blank.
-In fact, Alex encourages it.
-“It gives the eye time to rest and take the room in more,” she says.
+Again, it gives the potential buyer the opportunity to imagine themselves in the space.

 Get rid of clutter